algaebrown/circSTAMP_pipe/readme.md

         - Rnase: whether the sample is RNase treated or not.
         - None of these fields should contain special characters or space!
 NEVER!
         - `notebook/0_organize_file-Copy1.ipynb` This notebook helps you generate the manifest programatically.
+- If you are running STAMP experiment, see `config/tao_nextera_iter13` as an example.
+- If you are running RIP/Polysome experiment, see `config/tao_nextera_iter11` as an example.

 ## Output
 - `QC/` folder contain quality control statistics